awesto/django-shop/docs/reference/search.rst

 Set the input field **Soft root** to checked.
 This hides this special page from our menu list.

 As **Application**, select "*Search*".
-This selects the apphook created in the previous section.
+This selects the apphook we created in the previous section.

 Then save the page, change into **Structure** mode and locate the Main Content Container.
 Add a container with a Row and Column.
-As the child of this column chose the **Search Results** plugin.
+As the child of this column chose the **Search Results** plugin from section **Shop**.

 Finally publish the page and enter some text into the search field.
+It should render a list of found products.

 |product-search-results|